A Guide to Cocaine Detox & Withdrawal

 What is a Cocaine Detox?

 Cocaine is a stimulant and when undergoing detox, psychological changes may manifest, such as depression.
-The process of detox for cocaine addiction is best completed in an inpatient programme or clinical environment.
+The process of detox for cocaine is best completed in an inpatient programme or clinical environment.
 Here, individuals will have the support of medical staff to ease the symptoms of withdrawal.
-Furthermore, where addiction has been identified, assisted therapy within a clinical setting will follow to help the individual deal with the root cause of addiction behaviour.
+Furthermore, where cocaine addiction has been identified, assisted therapy within a clinical setting will follow to help the individual deal with the root cause of addiction behaviour.

 What is Cocaine Withdrawal?